-8. The name and business address of the person(s) authorized to execute, acknowledge, deliver and record any recordable instrument purporting to affect an interest in real property:
+5 Kane Industrial Drive Hudson, MA 01749 9.
+Execution of documents relating to real property.
+The name and address of the Managers who are authorized to execute, acknowledge, deliver and record any recordable instrument purporting to affect an interest in real property, whether to be recorded with a registry of deeds or a district office of the Land Court are: